-Kamikaze opens with "The Ringer," a typically angry tune that runs five-and-a-half mninutes, taking aim at a number of subjects like cloud rap and various other rappers.
+Kamikaze opens with "The Ringer," a typically angry tune that runs five-and-a-half minnutes, taking aim at a number of subjects like cloud rap and various other rappers.
 It's a passable track, but like all recent Eminem material it feels empty and cold, a technically proficient paint by numbers.
 "Greatest" comes next and is quite bad, with an annoying beat and terrible hook.
-The third track "Lucky You" — which, in my estimation is the peak of the record — featuring Joyner Lucas is absolute fire, and set false expectations for the rest of the album when I found this single.
+The third track, "Lucky You" — which, in my estimation is the peak of the record — featuring Joyner Lucas, is absolute fire, and set false expectations for the rest of the album when I found this single.

 There are two skit tracks on Kamikaze which is exactly two more than an album released in 2018 should have.
 The production does sound fairly modern, albeit uneven in some cases; "Stepping Stone" is an absolute abortion on all levels.
 What was ostensibly meant to narrate Eminem's falling out with D12 ends up being the worst cut on the album, packed full of a trite narrative, terrible lines and an incredibly obnoxious instrumental.
 "Normal" is a lament on failed relationships that falls flat and feels like a completely unncessary rehash of so many prior tracks of this nature.
 "Not Alike" is decent, but forgettable despite a respectable appearance by Royce Da 5'9.

-Rounding out the rest of the album is the title track, which is three-and-a-half minutes of terrible 'window pain'-esque lines, "Fall," a regrettable include that features cringey auto-croon, the atrocious "Nice Guy," which is just yelling basically, "Good Guy" which feels like an incomplete track and the laughable "Venom."
-The last track is hilariously bad, with Eminem saying the title in an absurd borderline offensive Carribean parody style, and spitting some superfluous lines about the Marvel comic character.
-The forthcoming Venom film already looked bad, hearing this cut from the soundtrack does little to change that initial assessment.
+Rounding out the rest of the album is the title track, which is three-and-a-half minutes of terrible 'window pain'-esque lines.
+There's "Fall," a regrettable include that features cringey auto-croon; the atrocious "Nice Guy," which is essentially just a whole lot of yelling; "Good Guy" feels like an incomplete track; and, finally, the utterly laughable "Venom."
+The last track is hilariously bad, with Eminem saying the title in an absurd, borderline-offensive parody of a Carribean vocal style, and spitting some superfluous lines about the Marvel comic character.
+The forthcoming Venom film already looked bad, hearing this cut from the soundtrack indicates it probably sounds bad too.

-Ultimately Kamikaze is a better album than Revival, but that still leaves a lot of room to be bad and terrible and not good.
+Ultimately Kamikaze is a better album than Revival, but that still leaves a lot of room to be bad, terrible and not good.
 This is hardly a return to form; I don't think it's even possible for that to happen — and expecting it is just asking to be let down.
-Eminem does employ a lot of modern production aesthetics on this album, and seems to intentionally dabble in the flows and techniques used by the very SoundCloud rappers he lashes out at on the record — as if to say "I can do this too, kids" — but still suffers from the same flaw as all of his more recent material, a lack of reason to exist.
+Eminem does employ a lot of modern production aesthetics on this record, and seems to intentionally dabble in the flows and techniques used by the very SoundCloud rappers he lashes out on portions of the album — as if to say "I can do this too, kids" — but still suffers from the same flaw as all of his more recent material, a lack of reason to exist.
 These call-outs feel contrived or, at the very least, hardly impassioned: like he felt he had to throw some rocks and just went with whoever came to mind.

 A quick follow-up to the universally maligned Revival still falls largely flat.
 Kamikaze attempts to be a controversial shot across the bow of the modern rap world, and instead comes off as an immensely skilled emcee punching a clock more than anything.
 This record feels like its creator felt an obligation to keep doing this, to keep "going to work," as it were.
 Eminem can still rap fast and contort sentences into the most awkward slices in his never-ending quest to turn everything into a series of compound rhymes.
 Kamikaze feels like a slightly modern update to what has otherwise been the stock Eminem record we've been getting every few years since he got clean.
 There is a single stand-out track on this album, "Lucky You," and everything else ranges from forgettable — like the second half of the album entirely — and actively bad on cuts like "Stepping Stone" and the title-track.